Estimated reading time: 11 minutes

 My late father-in-law was one person who was not into virtual online banks and continued to visit the teller to the very end.

-We found a box full of bank passbooks that he’d kept over the years and went into a bank at least once a week.
+We found a box full of bank passbooks he’d kept over the years and went into a bank at least once a week.

 However, if you’re like us and love virtual online banks, I wanted to share our favourites with you.